joalliswellchin/multi-victory-prayer-bot/README.md

 The difference between a Full version and a Lite version is the data storage strategy.
 Full version will be a full blown architecture,accommodating for cloud VM deployments so as to scale for churches.
-Lite version should store with local chat persistence (Using json file for now)
+Lite version should store with local chat persistence (Using pickle file for now)
 For more information you can check these out: https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent